SFOE/SSMDS/Specification.md

 ## Overview

-A sharing **system** is identified by a unique system_id and described with information about the operator.
+A sharing **system** provides transportation to its customers by means of shared assets (for example bicycles or cars) on an as-needed basis.
+A sharing system is identified by a unique system_id and described with information about the operator.

-A **station** is a place described by coordinates where vehicles are positioned.
+A **station** is a physical place containing assets (vehicles) of a specific sharing system.
+A station is described by coordinates.
 Every station belongs to a sharing system.

 A **vehicle** is a shared mobility asset such as a bike.
 When its not used it belongs to a station.
 Every vehicle belongs to a station.